Kazuhiko-Gushiken/Craftoria-Neo-Bug-Tracker/README.md

 - [x] Shoving a villager into the Auto Trader from the Easy Villagers mod causes a crash and closes the client.
 - [x] Hammers from Just Hammers uncraftable due to missing recipes (fixed by mod author in next release)
 - [x] The Pipe Wrench from the Pipez mod is unable to configure the mod's pipes in any way.
 Other wrenches are able to configure the pipes, however. (fixed by mod author in next release)
+- [x] Armor hud is squished for half armor and no armor pips